D3nii/Web-Development---CodeCademy/README.md

 I am leaving this open source on the honor system.
 Please do not plagarize my code!
 You will only learn by investing the time to work through the problems yourself!

-Now, when thats out of the way, I'm completely fine with anyone copying and paste *because thats what we all do.* 😏
+Now, when thats out of the way, I'm completely fine with anyone copying and pasting *because thats what we all do.* 😏

 But in return, a *like* would be appreciated. 👊
 ##